How to Prepare for Colonic Session

 -It is important to drink plenty of liquids (purified water, herbal teas, coconut water) to assist in detox.

--Eat fresh ripe fruit, smoothies with greens and fruit, or have fresh vegetable soups, brown rice or basmati rice, rice noodle veggie soups, mung bean soup with lightly steamed vegetables.
+-Eat fresh ripe fruit, smoothies with greens and fruit, or have fresh vegetable soups, brown rice or basmati/jasmine white rice, rice noodles, veggie soups, or mung bean soup with lightly steamed vegetables.

 -You can resume your normal diet the following day though it is always best to adopt a diet that supports healing long term.
 If you are looking for suggestions, don't hesitate to ask.